Leptons and other forces of Nature: Abstract

 \section{Abstract}

-Assuming that the neutrinos are not Majorana particles and the righthanded Diarc neutrinos do not exist, we propose that all the three flavour neutrinos are not elementary.
-We posit that the electron and the electron type neutrino are fundamental particles, while the other members of the lepton family are composite states.
-In this regard, two complex hidden scalar fields and two new hidden fundamental forces are introduced.
-The gauge symmetry $SU(2)_L \otimes U(1)_Y \otimes SU(2)_h \otimes U(1)_h$ describing the Electroweak and the Hidden forces, breaks down to $U(1)_Q\otimes U(1)_h$ after the Higgs mechanism.
+Assuming that neutrinos are not Majorana fermions and the right handed Dirac neutrino does not exist, we propose a model in which the second and the third generations of the leptons are composites, while the first generation is fundamental.
+The composite states are formed by the fundamental leptons and two new fundamental hidden scalar particles.
+In addition, there exist two hidden forces besides the SM interactions.
+The gauge symmetry $SU(2)_L\otimes U(1)_{Y}\otimes U(1)_h\otimes SU(2)_h$ of the electroweak and the hidden forces breaks down to $U(1)_{Y}\otimes U(1)_h$ after the spontaneous symmetry breaking (SSB).
+We explain the neutrino masses in terms of the binding dynamics of a hidden force.
+The phenomenon of neutrino oscillation can also be explained by our model in a dynamical framework of the hidden forces